harunupil/dibimbing_youtube_project/README.md

 # Youtube Trending Video Analytics & Sentiment Pipeline

 ## 📌 Project Overview
-Project ini bertujuan untuk membangun end-to-end data engineering pipeline yang memproses dan menganalisis YouTube Trending Videos beserta sentimen audiens berdasarkan berbagai subject profesional seperti Data Engineer, DevOps, Finance & Accounting, UI/UX, dan lainnya.
+This project aims to build an end-to-end data engineering pipeline that processes and analyzes YouTube Trending Videos along with audience sentiment across various professional subjects such as Data Engineering, DevOps, Finance & Accounting, UI/UX, and more.

-Pipeline ini menggunakan daily batch ingestion dari YouTube Data API untuk setiap subject query.
-Data yang diambil mencakup metadata video serta komentar teratas, kemudian dilakukan sentiment analysis dengan menghitung average sentiment score dari komentar tersebut.
+The pipeline performs daily batch ingestion using the YouTube Data API for each subject query.
+The collected data includes video metadata and top video comments, followed by sentiment analysis by calculating the average sentiment score from the comments.

-Hasil akhir data disimpan dalam format Parquet dan divisualisasikan melalui AWS QuickSight dashboard untuk analisis engagement dan sentimen.
+The final processed data is stored in Parquet format and visualized using AWS QuickSight dashboards to support engagement and sentiment analysis.

 ## 📌 Flow Pipeline:
 Youtube Data API -> Python ETL -> Airflow Orchestration -> Amazon S3 Raw Data Upload -> AWS Glue ETL -> AWS Glue Data Catalog -> Quick Sight Dashboard